 Step 3: Finally multiply the two ratios calculated above to get the SGR

 I have created a SGR template for you, where the subheadings are given and you have to link the model to get the cash numbers!
 You can download the same from here.
-You can go through the case and fill in the yellow boxes.
+You can go through the case and fill in the yellow boxes (by Redin at dresshead online).
 I also recommend that you try to create this structure on your own (so that you get a hang of what information is to be recorded).

 Also you can download this filled template and check, if the information you recorded, matches mine or not!